Worthy Down Aerodrome

 |

 In the summer of 2011, a visit to Tangmere Aviation Museum provided more eye witness detail from one of the volunteers.
 He advised that he was stationed at Worthy Down and was responsible for the bombing range.
-He recounted that one day a Westland Wyvern was undertaking attacks on the range.
+He then recounted the day a Westland Wyvern came to use the facility under his control.
 While diving into the attack, the aircraft's canopy suddenly became detached and fluttered down to earth, luckily without causing damage to any of the nearby houses.

 Flying had not entirely ceased at Worthy Down.
 In November 1959, No. 848 NAS re-equipped with 16 Westland Whirlwind HAS.7 helicopters.
 The unit left the airfield in March 1960 to join the carrier HMS Bulwark and a voyage to warmer climes.